AI and Libraries: Literacy, Ethics, and Responsible Use

 Chad Mairn

-Professor and founder of the Innovation Lab at St. Petersburg College
+Professor, Librarian, and Founder of the Innovation Lab at St. Petersburg College

 OPENING KEYNOTE PANEL & SPECIAL ORGANIZER